USS Whippoorwill (AM-35): Japanese attack on Pearl Harbor

 Relieved by Tulsa on station on 30 November, Whippoorwill returned to Canacao Bay before she got underway on 3 December for sweeping operations out of Cavite.

-At 0415 on the 8th, Whippoorwill received the news of the attack on Pearl Harbor.
+At 04:15 on 8 December, Whippoorwill received the news of the attack on Pearl Harbor.
 The ship's commanding officer, soon called his crew to quarters and announced the news.
 Within hours, Whippoorwill was underway, commencing her first wartime sweeping operations in Manila Bay.

 Under air attack in the Philippines

-At 1230 on 10 December, the air raid alert was broadcast at Cavite.
-At 1250, Whippoorwill weighed anchor and stood out to maneuver in Manila Bay, away from the confining waters near Cavite itself.
+At 12:30 on 10 December, the air raid alert was broadcast at Cavite.
+At 12:50, Whippoorwill weighed anchor and stood out to maneuver in Manila Bay, away from the confining waters near Cavite itself.
 Soon the enemy's high-level bombers were droning overhead, above the effective range of the navy yard's 3-inch batteries; every ship in the harbor opened up with their antiaircraft batteries.
 In the ensuing action, Whippoorwill claimed assists in splashing two bombers and sending another one crashing on shore nearby.